PoisotLab/manuscript-template/manuscript.md

----
-bibliography: [references.bib]
----

-This template uses recent versions of `pandoc` and `pandoc-crossref` to facilitate the referencing of equations, figures, and tables within the text.
+This template uses `pandoc` (and a few additional python glue scripts) to facilitate the production of scientific articles using a standard markdown file.
+The objective is to ensure that standard markdown (with the important exception of the `pandoc-crossref` citation markup) will be rendered into an interactive website (which allows collaborative annotations with the `hypothes.is` platform), a "draft" style PDF (double-spaced, numbered lines, figures at the end), and a "preprint" style PDF (with slightly more reader-friendly pagination).

+The core bit of configuration is the `metadata.json` file, which handles information about authorship, affiliations, the abstract, keywords, etc.

 # The metadata file